BiznessFish/Twitter-Coachella-Grouping/README.md

 ### OVERVIEW
 I farmed around 870k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper), and sorted through them to find any mentions of musical artists.

-Tweets were collceted in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03
+Tweets were collected in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03

 I use Python to obtain a weighted adjacency matrix representing how often each artist is co-mentioned with another artist relative to all other co-mentions.